DisnakeDev/guide/docs/100-getting-started/103-command-handling.md

 - Cogs are then registered with the [`Bot.add_cog()`]({{ disnakedocs }}/ext/commands/api.html#disnake.ext.commands.Bot.add_cog) call, and are subsequently removed with the [`Bot.remove_cog()`]({{ disnakedocs }}/ext/commands/api.html#disnake.ext.commands.Bot.remove_cog) call.

 <sup>Source: [Disnake Documentation]({{ disnakedocs }}/ext/commands/cogs.html)</sup>

+This page will explain in further detail as to how this syntax is used to create and handle cogs.